dd0sxx/sapience/packages/api/src/auction/README.md

 ## Bid Selection

 The UI presents the best available bid that hasn't expired yet.
-The best bid is determined by the highest taker wager amount among all valid (non-expired) bids.
+The best bid is determined by the highest short wager amount among all valid (non-expired) bids.

 ## Validation Rules